awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 #### CreateKeysAndCertificate<a name="create-keys-cert"></a>

-**Note**
-Examples in this document use JSON for readability but you can also use the CBOR format\.
+Examples in this document use JSON for readability, but you can also use the Concise Binary Object Representation \(CBOR\) format\.
+The new certificate will have the `PENDING_ACTIVATION` status\.
+When you use the `RegisterThing` API to provision a thing, the certificate status changes to `ACTIVE` or `INACTIVE` based on the template definition\.

 To create a certificate, publish a message on `$aws/certificates/create/cbor` or `$aws/certificates/create/json`\.